 - Chopped fresh parsley, for garnishing

-- In a large skillet or pot with a tight-fitting lid, heat the oil and 1 tablespoon of the butter over medium heat.
+- In a large pan or pot with a tight-fitting lid, heat the oil over medium heat.
 Add the chicken and season it liberally with salt and pepper.

 - Cook the chicken for about 5 minutes, or until cooked through.
 Transfer the chicken to a plate and set it aside.

-- To the same skillet, melt the remaining butter.
+- In the same pan, melt the butter.
 Add the onion and celery and cook for 3-4 minutes until softened.

 - Add the garlic, thyme, rosemary, and crushed red pepper flakes.
 Cook for another minute until fragrant.

-- Stir in the quinoa and broth.
+- Stir in the quinoa, broth, and broccoli.
 Increase heat to high and bring mixture to a boil.
-Reduce heat to low, cover, and cook for about 15 minutes, until most of the liquid has been absorbed by the quinoa.

-- If you can, I highly recommend using organic, pasture-raised chicken and grass-fed butter in this recipe for maximum health benefits.
+- I recommend using organic chicken in this recipe for maximum health benefits.

 - Leftovers can be stored in the refrigerator for up to five days or in the freezer for up to three months.